Herbert Wright on

 COBO (Hong Kong) November 2016

 In 1966 Pritzker Prize winner Christian de Portzamparc plunged into New York’s alternative underground scene.
 50 years later, his third Manhattan skyscraper opens.
-What was he doing 50 years ago, and what's he doing to the contemporary skyline?
+What was he doing there then and now?

 Blueprint 348 Sept/designcurial Oct 2016